davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 % See also `organize-notes.md`.

-% # Additional Training Data

-% See `improve-estimate-improvement-value.md`.

-## Include value (as SLA) of generalizability/reproducibility in every "value" section
+## Reproducibility Value

+The calculations above assume once we know how to do something we won't forget how to do it, and what we need to perform the task won't change.
+For example, do you only need to be able to perform the task once?
+Is it worth the cost of learning something if you're only going to need to perform it once, when the next time you may need to follow it will be years from now, and may require a mostly different process to get the same result?

+In the case of a unit test in a build service, where the value in the test is often only to a developer or developers, we more often need to make hard decisions about whether to even keep certain tests.

-These are closely related concepts, where reproducibility is generalizability across time.
-If literally nothing changed (we reproduced the state of the world at the exact time the test passed the one time it did) then it would pass again.
+Let's define reproducibility as generalizability across time.
+If literally nothing changed, that is, we reproduced the state of the world at the exact time a test passed, the one time it did, then it would pass again.
 If results are not reproducible, then something changed.
-Nothing in life is fully reproducible, so you will always need to define an SLA.
+Nothing in life is fully reproducible, so you will always need to define a minimum e.g. SLA in the definition of the task (estimated output improvement).
+For example, this test will need to pass once a build indefinitely.

+You can define a minimum SLA in the task, but sometimes you may need to revisit the target SLA as you discover more about the problem and instead think about the different amounts of value you will deliver for different levels of reproducibility.
+That is, there may be different value estimates for different SLA levels.
+If it's easy to get the test to pass 99/100 times but 10x more work to get it to 999/1000 times, then you might want to either drop it altogether or not require it to pass on every build of the software (e.g. cache the passed test).
+If you have 1000 tests in your build, then 99% reproducibility is not enough.
+If you [](./regularly-stress-test.md) you can monitor what fraction of the time the test passes and notice if e.g. it drops to 0/10 times.
+Feedback will be slower, but you won't have to stop running the test.

-What are common causes?
-Said another way, what about your dependency system changed?
+What are common causes of intermittent build failures?
+Said another way, what about your dependency system changed between the passes and failures?
 This is a special case of the problem considered in [](./investigate-root-cause.md), where you've seen something work at least once in the past (a regression).
 Even more than that, though, it allows for probabilistic causes outside your service's (e.g. build service's) control.

 % TODO 9.8: Integrate with `investigate-root-cause.md`